tarummel/phonetic-component-kanji/README.md

 ## Project Description

-This repo attempts to programmatically generate all phonetic component and "semantic component" sets for roughly ~6900 kanji.
-Technical details below.
-If you don't know what that is but you've studied kanji before, chances are you've seen this phenomena already maybe without realizing it.
+This repo attempts to programmatically generate all phonetic component sets, including "semantic" component sets for roughly ~6900 kanji.
+The final result can be found in any of the  `phonetic-component-kanji` files with additional technical details provided below along with examples and explanations.

-## Background Information
+## Background Overview

 To start, we need a quick lesson on the Chinese language.
-Japanese derives form Chinese.
-Chinese hanji are logograms or symbols that represent something.
-They do NOT represent a sound like in English alphabet.
-Instead of creating a new sound for each hanzi, which would be impractical, they utilized **phonetic** and **semantic** component hints.
+Japanese derives from Chinese after all.
+Chinese hanzi and kanji are "logograms" or symbols that represent some *thing*.
+They do NOT represent a sound like in the English alphabet.
+Instead of creating a new sound for each symbol, which would be impractical given how many there were, ancient Chinese utilized **phonetic** and **semantic** components to instead *embed* the pronunciation and meaning into the character.
-These hints, when known, can be interpreted to help guide our understanding of these characters.
-Flashback lesson over.

-The criteria of a **phonetic component** is:
+Now within the context of Japanese / this project, the criteria for a **phonetic component** kanji is:

-- they share at least one phonetic on'yomi reading
+- they share at least one phonetic on'yomi reading with another kanji
-- they share a component (the original kanji being compared against)
+- that kanji includes this kanji

-A **phonetic component** (**phono_component_set** in the file) value manifests when other phonetic components of the same family are grouped together.
-By identifying the baser kanji it is possible to learn a whole group of kanji's on'yomi reading.
+A **phonetic component** value therefore manifests when other phonetic components of the same "family" are grouped together.

-A **semantic component** (**component_only_set** in the file) is any kanji that only shares the component.
-A kanji that fails the first criteria above falls into this set BUT sharing a component and sharing a kanji is more nuanced then that.
-Example 3 below shows off the semantic component value when applicable.

-But before you look at the examples.
-I recomend taking a look at the Content section if you haven't already.
-Familiarize yourself as they'll be
+Learning these specific kanji allows us to assign the on'yomi reading to a whole group of kanji at once.

+A **semantic component** are therefore the kanji who meet the second criteria but NOT the first.

 ## Examples